monobot/asyncorm/docs/setup.rst

 .. code-block:: python

-    # use the orm_app obtained in the previou configure_orm command
+    # use the orm_app obtained in the previous configure_orm command
     orm_app.sync_db()